cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ## Alternative designs

+- We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate the lanes requirements, but this design clearly not scalable.
+In particular, the broadcast routine becomes overly complicated.

+- One P2P channel per lane.
+  - * Channel ID is a byte.
+    * Current channel distribution (among reactors) goes up to `0x61`.
+    * Proposal: reserve for mempool lanes channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
+      * max of 128 lanes.
+Big enough?
+    * currently, mempool is p2p channel ID is `0x30`, which would be a special case: native lane.

 - The duality lane/priority could introduce a powerful indirection.
 The app could just define the lane of a transaction in `CheckTx`, but the priority of the lane itself could be configured (and fine-tuned) elsewhere.
 For example, by the app itself or by node operators.
 The proposed design does not support this pattern.

+- * lane/mempool capacity (# of txs, total # of bytes, bytes per tx) **can be different** easily, with little extra complexity on config.
+  * bytes per tx: ok to share one value for MVP... not so sure
+  * \# of txs: probably not all use cases properly addressed if we share a common limit
+  * total # of bytes: if the other two are per-lane, this can just be a "generous" value (and we'd fine tune the other two)

+- There are three options for _where_ to configure lanes and priorities:
+  1. `config.toml` / `app.toml`
+    * It does not make sense for different nodes to have different lane configurations, so definitely we don't want 1.
+  2. `ConsensusParams`
+    * If we can change lane info via `ConsensusParams`, CometBFT's mempool needs logic for changing lanes dynamically (complex, not really appealing for MVP).
+    * The process of updating lane info would be very complex and cumbersome:
+        * To update lanes, you'd need to pass _two_ governance proposals
+          1. Upgrade the app, because the lane classification logic (so, the app's code) needs to know the lane config beforehand.
+          2. Then upgrade the lanes via `ConsensusParams`.
+        * Also, not clear in which order: community should be careful not to break performance between the passing of both proposals.
+        * The `gov` module may allow the two things to be shipped in the same gov proposal, but, if we need to do it that way, what's the point in having lanes in `ConsensusParams`?
+  3. Hardcoded in the application.
+Info passed to CometBFT during handshake.
+    * Simple lane update cycle: one software update gov proposal.
+    * CometBFT doesn't need to deal with dynamic lane changes: it just needs to set up lanes when starting up (whether afresh, or recovery).
+    * Currently, one of the conditions for the handshake to succeed is that there must exist an intersection of p2p channels.

 ## Consequences